 The Beaufort District Collection houses over 60 papers presented at meetings of the Beaufort County Historical Society.
 These provide information on many topics of interest: family histories, towns, historic sites, houses, and major events.
-In addition, some of these papers are available on microfilm at Beaufort and Hilton Head Branch Libraries.
+In addition, some of these papers are available on microfilm at Beaufort and Hilton Head Branch ibraries.
 Only a few are listed in the SCLENDS online catalog.
 This is a cataloging project yet to be done.
 Please call Beaufort Branch Reference staff at 843-255-6458 or Hilton Head Branch Reference staff at 843-255-6525 for information regarding accessibility to the Beaufort County Historical Society Papers on microfilm at their respective branch.

 BDC@ The Branches Local History Programs

 Throughout the year, the Beaufort District Collection brings in authors and speakers on a variety of topics meeting our mission to share information about the history, culture, and environment of our area.
-Please check the Beaufort District Collection Connections blog , our Facebook Page, and/or the Library Event Calendar for details about upcoming programs.

 Group tours of our special collections storage and work area can be arranged with sufficient notice.
 National standards for special collections restricts public access to archival storage areas.
 We can accommodate groups of 5 to 25 members, with 15 adults being the ideal size.
-Please contact us to arrange a "Behind-the-Scenes" tour as guided tours must be booked in advance.
+Please contact us to arrange a "Behind-the-Scenes" tour as guided tours must be booked well in advance.
 Call 843-255-6468 to discuss arrangements.

 The online index does not include the actual text of the obituary notices.
 It lists only dates and newspapers in which the notices appear.
 We limit our obituary service to providing a photocopy of an obituary notice for a deceased individual as found in our local newspaper microfilm.
 This is a fee based service.
 We do not search obituary files of other newspapers.